 So how do you know which is the right one for you?

-Generally speaking, if you want a non-stick cooking experience and hassle-free cleanup, get a ceramic or Teflon-coated pan.
+Generally speaking, if you want a non-stick cooking experience and hassle-free cleanup, get a ceramic or non-stick pan.
 Cast iron and carbon steel pans are unrivaled at browning meats and vegetables, whereas stainless steel pans are great for meats and pan sauces.

 Say you’re equipping your first kitchen, and, as most people in that situation, you’re running on a tight budget.
 Which ones do you really need?